EliezerJavaProfessional/angular-rest-demo/README.md

 # angular-rest-demo
-Minimalist Angular Front End Demo with CRUD operations to Companion spring-rest-demo project
+Minimalist Angular Front End Demo with CRUD operations and using basic Bootstrap, companion to spring-rest-demo project
-# NOT YET READY FOR FIRST TIME USE!!!